 - 2. Select the external monitor and set Resolution. - 3.
-Do the following: - For Windows 7: Click Advanced Settings. - For Windows 10: Click Display adapter properties. - 4.
+Click Display adapter properties. - 4.
 Click the Monitor tab.
 Check the monitor information to make sure that the monitor type is correct.
-If it is, click OK to close the window; otherwise proceed with the following steps. - 5.
-If more than two monitor types are displayed, select Generic PnP Monitor or Generic Non-PnP Monitor. - 6.
+If it is, click OK to close the window; otherwise proceed with the following steps. - If more than two monitor types are displayed, select Generic PnP Monitor or Generic Non-PnP Monitor. - 6.
 Click Properties.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 7.
 Click the Driver tab. - 8.
-Click Update Driver. - 9.
-Click Browse my computer for driver software, and then click Let me pick from a list of device drivers on my computer. - 10.
+Click Update Driver.

+- 9. Click Browse my computer for driver software, and then click Let me pick from a list of available drivers on my computer. - 10.
 Clear the Show compatible hardware check box. - 11.
 Select the correct manufacturer and model for the external monitor.
 If you cannot find your monitor on the list, stop the installation of this driver and use the driver shipped with your monitor. - 12.
 After updating the driver, click Close. - Problem: Incorrect characters are displayed on the screen.